0cjs/sedoc/ee/tools/proto-tech.md

   long side of an 11 mm (overall) header pin.
 (Standard wirewrap two-level protrudes .4" [[wmco]] or 10 mm, equivalant to 15 mm (overall) header pin.)
-- First wrap should be all insulation to avoid strain breakages, per Bil Herd above (or at least 1/2 insulation according to other sources).
-My tool doesn't seem to do this, at least not by default;
-  how to make that happen?
-(The WSU30 doesn't do this, but my WSU-30M should, per [[wmco]].)
-Perhaps push insulation through hole so you can see it in the external wire channel.
+- First turn (or first 1/2, some sources) should be all insulation to avoid strain breakages.
+My WSU-30M (not WSU-30) should do this [[wmco]], but doesn't, and I can't get insulation to show in external wire channel.
+So I don't hold the wire when wrapping, allowing the tool to draw up a bit of tension and insulated section at start.
 - Use very gentle pressure on the tool when wrapping, and you _must_ let it rise naturally as you wrap.
 Avoid overlap!
 - Removal can be done with just a few turns to loosen the wrap and